standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Basics

-- `LOG_LEVEL`: the level of logs outputted by the Syncing Server JS and Syncing Server JS Worker services
+- `LOG_LEVEL`: the level of logs outputted by the Syncing Server JS and Syncing Server JS Worker services.
-- `NODE_ENV`: Node environment in which the service is running
+- `NODE_ENV`: Node environment in which the service is running.

 ### Secrets